About 90 percent of people with Marfan syndrome will develop changes in their heart and blood vessels.

 Q.: Should I be careful about exercising if I have an aortic aneurysm?

-A.: In general, people with aortic aneurysms can still do aerobic exercise, while carefully monitoring their heart rate.
+A.: In general, people with aortic aneurysms can still do light aerobic exercise, while carefully monitoring their heart rate.
 Sometimes a stress test will help us assess the heart and determine appropriate heart rate limits.
+Depending on your size, isometric exercise with more than 40 lbs. to 60 lbs. should be avoided and contact sports also should be avoided.
+In particular, rapid upward chest movements or body rotation while straining must be avoided as this may lead to aortic dissection.

 We typically advise patients to avoid heavy isometric exercise and to not lift more than half of their body weight.
 Doing multiple repetitions with lighter weights is OK.